hyperguild/.github/profile/README.md

 The **Hyperspacing Guild of Developers**, or **HyperGuild**, is a new kind of organization native of the 21st century **hyperworld**.

 ## The Game
-> A.k.a reality
+> A.k.a Reality

-Our guild operates in a game called "reality".
+Our guild operates in a game called "Reality".

 > [!Tip]
 > You should try it even if you don't join the Guild, it's a pretty cool game!